How to Create Matrix (%) Charted, Sig-Tested Crosstabs?

 To see all statements again, in your 'Target' dropdown, select '-'.
 This will automatically replace the filters in your table with the statements so all statements and all choices are visible again.

-Within your view manager, you can duplicate your view, move it up/down, and remove view.
+Within your view manager, you can duplicate your view, move it up/down, redact (make private), remove, and restore excluded views.
 If you click on your chart title, you can rename your view.
-We'll cover these in more detail in a separate article.

 Once you're happy with your Matrix Analysis, don't forget to click Save